Multi-vortices and lower bounds on the attractor dimensions for 2D Navier--Stokes equations: Introduction

 {\it Case II.} $\nu,\mu>0$ and $\Omega=\R^2$.
-This is the Ekman damped version of 2D Navier-Stokes equations and the analogue of the Grashoff number is the following quantity:
+This is the Ekman damped version of 2D Navier--Stokes equations and the analogue of the Grashoff number is the following quantity:

-Obtaining upper and lower bounds for the attractor's dimension for the Navier-Stokes equations has a rich and interesting history, see \cite{Liu,Lieb84,CFT,CF85,Lad82,BV,Tem} and references therein.
-We mention here only that the most effective technical tool nowadays for the upper bounds in this case is the volume contraction method combined with Lieb-Thirring inequalities, which gives the following results:
+Obtaining upper and lower bounds for the attractor's dimension for the Navier--Stokes equations has a rich and interesting history, see \cite{Liu,Lieb84,CFT,CF85,Lad82,BV,Tem} and references therein.
+We mention here only that the most effective technical tool nowadays for the upper bounds in this case is the volume contraction method combined with the Lieb--Thirring inequalities and/or collective $L^\infty$ inequalities of Brezis--Gallouet type, which gives the following results:

-Also, in the case of periodic boundary conditions, the first estimate can be essentially improved:
+Also, in the case of periodic boundary conditions, the first estimate can be essentially improved \cite{CFT,Tem,DoerGib}:

 where $c,c_1,C$ are some absolute constants, see \cite{IMT,IKZ} for the explicit expressions for them.